 - These drugs have proven to be a gateway to heroin addiction time and time again.
 There are alternate ways to relieve pain that won’t result in an addiction.

 - Getting proper heroin treatment can help to prevent an overdose.

 - Many women go to rehab, but the underlying issues behind their addictions aren’t treated.
-The majority of women seeking addiction treatment suffer from co-occurring disorders.
+The majority of women seeking addiction treatment suffer from co-occurring disorders and need dual diagnosis treatment.
 These conditions need to be treated alongside the addiction.

 Perhaps you are a female heroin addict.
 You may feel as though you’re destined to relapse because you’re at such a high risk.
-A heroin addiction is a relapsing disease.
+Heroin addiction is a relapsing disease.
 However, if you take the proper precautions to prevent it, you can remain in recovery.

 It’s possible that you believe you’re participating in heroin abuse, but not addiction.
 Many heroin addicts feel this way.
 Even so, you need to know for sure.
 It can be helpful for you to look at a list of heroin addiction symptoms.
 Do any of these apply to you?

 - Lying to others about your heroin abuse

 - Increased time spent sleeping

 - Poor performance at work or in school

 - Losing your motivation to achieve your goals